dricottone/dalle-mini-terminal/README.md

-# DALL-E Mini in the Terminal
+# DALL-E Mini in a Terminal

-Run the [DALL-E Mini model](https://github.com/borisdayma/dalle-mini) in the terminal.
+Run the [DALL-E Mini model](https://github.com/borisdayma/dalle-mini) in a terminal.

+I've taken the upstream project's inference pipeline notebook and reimplemented as a normal Python module.
+Currently does not perform the 'optional' CLIP scoring and sorting.
+And obviously this module runs headlessly;
+images are saved locally.

 ## Usage

+The project can be setup (into a virtual environment for all dependencies) by running `make install`.

 Download the latest DALL-E mini model artifacts to a local `artifacts` folder.
 See [W&B for these downloads](https://wandb.ai/dalle-mini/dalle-mini/artifacts).
 The **mega** model is tagged as `mega-1-fp16`, while the **mini** model is tagged as `mini-1`.

+Try running with
-Run `python -m dalle-mini-terminal -a path/to/artifacts -- avocado toast` It will take a while though, even with the mini model.
+`python -m dalle-mini-terminal -a path/to/artifacts -- avocado toast` It will take a while though, even with the mini model.

 ```